cms636/cms636.github.io/_posts/2017-03-15-peter-pojiang-chaoran.md

 Based on the mockups, data, and our own interests, we propose to visualize Melville's travels in London.
 We'd like to show his routes through the city in a way that allows the viewer to understand where Melville travelled: which neighborhoods, which roads, which landmarks.
 The viewer should be able to pick out which days they'd like displayed on the map at once.

 As a potential augmentation of this idea, although subject to time and technical constraints, we'd like to also dynamically show a histogram of how frequently each location was visited.
 This would be updated based on the days selected.

-How do you feel about us working on a way to visualize his routes for a given period of time -- day, week, month, etc -- where the user can pick the period?
-I'm pretty sure I can do the programming part and draw nice route lines dynamically based on what days are selected.
-But there would have to be some work done to figure out how to present the days and let the user pick them.
-Does that sound interesting enough for you and Pojiang to work on?
-We can work together to figure out the design and programming (you guys handling more of the design, me handling the programming.)